kataw/kataw/test/__snapshot__/parser/expressions/await/gen/var/let_x_x003d_function_fx0028foo_x003d_await_barx0029x007b.md

 ✖ ',' expected - start: 69, end: 73
 ✖ ',' expected - start: 77, end: 78
 ✖ Expected a `;` - start: 77, end: 78
+✖ The parser expected to find a '}' to match the '{' token here - start: 77, end: 78

 ```